rolldown/rolldown/web/docs/contrib-guide/architecture.md

 ## Source code layout

-A detailed description of the repository layout is provided [in the contribution guide](https://rolldown.rs/contrib-guide/repo-structure).
+A detailed description of the repository layout is provided [in the repo structure guide](./repo-structure).
 Below is an overview of the sections which are most important for this document.

 - `crates`: Contains the source code for the Rust libraries which power the [`rolldown` npm package](http://npmjs.com/package/rolldown).
 - `packages`: Most importantly, contains the source code for the [`rolldown` npm package](http://npmjs.com/package/rolldown).